What Is Elder and Special Needs Law?

-- Does his or her practice emphasize a particular area of law?
+- Does their practice emphasize a particular area of law?

-- How long has he or she been in this field?
+- How long have they been in this field?

-- What percentage of his or her practice is devoted to elder law or special needs planning?
+- What percentage of the practice is devoted to elder or special needs law?

 - Is there a fee for the first consultation, and if so how much is it?

-- Given the nature of your problem, what information should you bring with you to the initial consultation?
+- Given the nature of your issue, what information should you bring with you to the initial consultation?

 The answers to your questions will assist you in determining whether that particular attorney has the qualifications that are important to you for a successful attorney/client relationship.
 If you have a specific legal issue that requires immediate attention, be sure to inform the office of this during the initial telephone conversation.

-Once You Have Found an Elder Law or Special Needs Planning Attorney
+Once You Have Found an Elder or Special Needs Law Attorney

-When you have found an appropriate attorney, make an appointment to see him or her.
+When you have found an appropriate attorney, make an appointment to see them.
 During the initial consultation, you will be asked to give the attorney an overview of the reason you are seeking assistance, so be sure to organize and bring all the information pertinent to your situation.
 After you have explained your situation, ask: